ARISE® Three-Day Comprehensive Care & Intervention Training for Facilities

 Methods include: Experiential role plays, interactive discussion, didactics, videos, etc.

 Supervision is essential for learning how to implement the ARISE® Intervention tools so as to replicate the high rates of success that makes ARISE® an Evidence-Based, Best Practice intervention.

 This externship is typically 6-12 months, or until the supervisee has met the criteria for certification, see below.

 During supervision, the theory and process introduced in Part I is put to the test and honed as ARISE® Interns practice the ARISE® Intervention and Comprehensive Care under the guidance of an experienced supervisor.

 Supervision is conducted over the phone in a group format with an approved ARISE Supervisor.
 Each ARISE® Intern is responsible for generating his/her own intervention clients.

 Requirements for Certification:

-Certification is awarded upon successful completion of (a minimum) of two ARISE® Cases taken well into Continuing Care, under supervision of a ARISE® Supervisor.
+Certification is awarded upon successful completion of (a minimum) of two ARISE® Cases taken well into Comprehensive Care, under supervision of a ARISE® Supervisor.
 All ARISE® Interns, must participate in weekly supervision calls and submit the appropriate paperwork while they have active cases in order to receive credit for the case.